TickTeam/guide-tt/android_app/how_many_default_lists_are_there_in_ticktick.md

 ### How to show or hide predefined lists in TickTick?
 There are 9 predefined lists in TickTick: Inbox, All, Today, Next 7 Days, Assigned to me，Calendar, Completed, Tags, and Trash”.
-Except fSome of them are hidden by default, but you can make them visible in the task list.
+Some of them are hidden by default, but you can make them visible by managing Smart List.
 <br />

 **-Take “Completed” list as an example:**